BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Empirical Evaluation

 \subsection{Error Analysis}

 For further improvement of our solution in the future, it is important to scrutinize the failure cases, which could be best classified into three major categories:

 \begin{enumerate} \item \textbf{Inaccurate syntactic relations}.
-This type of error is unhappily produced by the dependency parser, which is slightly tolerant to the informal expressions and complexity of online reviews \cite{li2021dual}.
-Consider the illustrative example of error analysis Table \ref{tab:error_analysis}, the atmosphere in the sentence $s_1$ is modified by nice and dark, but only nice is detected by the parse and thus leads to wrongly polarity predicting. \item \textbf{Inaccurate semantic candidates}.
-This type of error basically occurs when a token is semantically close to the seed of an irrelevant aspect.
-For example, sushi in the sentence $s_2$ is a candidate of irrelevant aspect (i.e., food). \item \textbf{Incomplete coverage}.
+This type of error is { often} produced by the dependency parser, which is slightly tolerant to the informal expressions and complexity of online reviews \cite{li2021dual}.
+Consider the illustrative example in error analysis Table \ref{tab:error_analysis}, { where} the atmosphere in the sentence \(s_1\) is modified by { both} nice and dark, but only nice is detected by the parser and thus leads to { incorrect} polarity prediction. \item \textbf{Inaccurate semantic candidates}.
+This type of error { generally} occurs when a token is semantically close to the seed of an irrelevant aspect.
+For example, sushi in the sentence \(s_2\) is a candidate of { an} irrelevant aspect (i.e., food). \item \textbf{Incomplete coverage}.
 This category of errors occurs when no semantic candidate is detected.
-For example, the service in sentence $s_3$ is left without any candidates. \end{enumerate}
+For example, the service in sentence \(s_3\) is left without any candidates. \end{enumerate}